xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 > **Notes**:
 >
-> * To extend Katalon Studio's capabilities and integrate the software with your favorite tools, refer to this document: [Using Plugins with Katalon Studio Enterprise License](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html).
+> * To extend Katalon Studio's capabilities and integrate the software with your favorite tools, consider installing our plugins.
+See: [Using Plugins with Katalon Studio Enterprise License](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html).
 > * If you have any license activation problems, refer to this troubleshooting document: [Troubleshoot Activation Problems](https://docs.katalon.com/katalon-studio/docs/troubleshoot-activation-problems.html).
-> * For detailed instructions on working with KRE, refer to this guide: [Command Syntax](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#katalon-studio-plugins-in-console-mode).
+> * For further instructions on working with KRE, refer to this guide: [Command Syntax](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#katalon-studio-plugins-in-console-mode).